Who should participate in the Blue Waters Student Internship Program?

 When is the Blue Waters Student Internship Program?

-Student applications must be submitted by March 20, 2015, while intern position descriptions from faculty are due April 1.
+Student applications must be submitted by February 1, 2016, while intern position descriptions from faculty are due February 15.
 Be sure to click the 'Submit' button at the bottom of the web form to be entered into the BWSIP system.
 Review and selection will be conducted in late February, with notifications being made by March 1.

-A two-week workshop will be held the last week in May through the first week in June at the National Center for Supercomputing Applications (NCSA) facilities on the University of Illinois Urbana-Champaign campus.
+A two-week workshop will be held in late May at the National Center for Supercomputing Applications (NCSA) facilities on the University of Illinois Urbana-Champaign campus.
 Interns are expected to work full-time over the Summer and as their schedules allow during the academic year.
 Work plans will need to be arranged by the student and faculty mentor and approved by the Blue Waters Student Internship Program.

 How do I apply for the Blue Waters Student Internship Program?